Jared Mortensen

-Jared Paul Mortensen (born June 1, 1988) is a Canadian professional baseball pitcher for HCAW of the Honkbal Hoofdklasse.
+Jared Paul Mortensen (born June 1, 1988) is a Canadian former professional baseball pitcher who currently serves as the pitching development coach for the White Rock Tritons of the British Columbia Premier Baseball League.

-Career
+Playing career

 Mortensen played college baseball at Mount Olive College and the Louisiana State University in Shreveport.

 Grand Prairie AirHogs

 After going undrafted in the 2012 Major League Baseball draft, Mortensen signed with the Grand Prairie AirHogs of the American Association of Independent Professional Baseball for the 2013 season.
 In 17 games (15 starts) for the AirHogs, he registered a 4–6 record and 3.77 ERA with 94 strikeouts across 100 1/3 innings of work.

 Tampa Bay Rays

 On August 15, 2013, Mortensen signed a minor league contract with the Tampa Bay Rays organization.
 He finished the year with the High–A Charlotte Stone Crabs, logging a 1.04 ERA in 4 games.
 In 2014, Mortensen split the season between Charlotte and the Double–A Montgomery Biscuits, accumulating a 7–2 record and 4.73 ERA with 72 strikeouts across 85 2/3 innings pitched.

 In 2015, Mortensen played for Montgomery and the Triple–A Durham Bulls, recording a combined 9–5 record and 3.68 ERA with 108 strikeouts in 26 appearances.
 The following year, he pitched exclusively for Montgomery, making 34 appearances and logging a 7–7 record and 5.23 ERA with 86 strikeouts.